xitop/edzed/docs/blocks.rst

         the regular initialization fails.
 In this case is the argument optional, but highly recommended for the given block.

-      If accepted, the *initdef* value is saved as an attribute.
+      If accepted, the *initdef* value is saved as an attribute:

+      .. attribute:: initdef
+        :type: Any

+        Saved value of the *initdef* argument or :const:`UNDEF`, if the argument was not given.
+Only present if the block accepts this argument.
+This attribute allows to implement a *reset* if need be.

   - Enabling persistent state:
       Persistent state means that the internal state is saved (most likely